yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/typescript/README.md

 ## Exercise #2 - Type John

-In this Exercise you are given with a `john` object literal.
+In this Exercise, you are given with a `john` object literal.
 It will be:

 ```typescript
 const john: unknown = {